 Many people can only vacation at certain times of the year because of work or school.
 Teachers are an obvious one, as are students and families.

 Or, maybe you only travel during low season.
-The most affordable time to travel is typically just after Christmas and New Years.
+The most affordable time to travel is typically just after New Years.
 Early spring and late fall are also more affordable times.
-Just keep in mind that certain activities might not be available.
+Although certain activities might not be available.

-Questions to ask if you know WHEN you can go:
+Questions to ask if you know WHEN to go:

-- Where would be fun visit in the season you can go?
+- If you’re limited to a specific season, where would be fun to go?
 Have you always wanted to experience Christmas in a certain place?
 Would certain places be super-fun in summer when there’s lots of tourists?
 Is weather a factor, like hurricane season, rainy season, or extreme-cold winter season?

 - If you have a short amount of time, where could you go that would be fun and not feel rushed?
 Would you prefer to fly somewhere or finally explore a gem close to home?
 If you could only experience one or two things, what would they be?